← All projects

 At GetYourGuide, we had recently completed a redesign of our homepage.
-Our next objective was to develop a homepage tailored for returning users, which had been excluded from the initial redesign.
+Our next objective was to develop a homepage tailored for returning users.

 The team faced challenges in formulating effective hypotheses and a clear vision for the next six months.
 As the UX Manager overseeing the responsible teams, I collaborated with our Product team to address this issue.

-Given the tight deadlines, we scoped 2 different use cases for the workshop, based on the size and impact of the target customer segment.
-I worked with our Product Director to define scope and prepare the workshop, as I would be the facilitator for the event.
+Given the tight deadlines, we scoped 2 different use cases for a 3-day workshop, based on the size and impact of the target customer segment.

 The homepage design was a modular structure that adapts to the context and primary user needs of the returning user segment.

-Users still had access to the brand categories (which was a key feature of the homepage redesign and our brand/marketing efforts).
-When a user was identified as a returning user, they would see a “for you” tab alongside other brand categories and this would act as their primary landing experience.
-There was also UX consistency between this tab and the other category tabs.
+When a user was identified as a returning user, they would see a "for you" tab alongside other brand categories.
+We kept UX consistency between this tab and the other ones.

 Customers who have an upcoming booking with GetYourGuide, until the end of their trip (7 days after their activity date).

-The goal for GetYourGuide was to help these customers find additional activities for their upcoming trip, measured by conversion rate.
+Goal for GetYourGuide: help these customers find additional activities for their upcoming trip, measured by conversion rate.

 Customers who have no upcoming booking and have been on an activity between 8 days and 180 days ago.

-The goal for GetYourGuide was to increase engagement frequency of these customers to increase probability of future bookings.
+Goal for GetYourGuide: increase engagement frequency of these customers to increase probability of future bookings.

 For each of the segments, we defined user scenarios and needs, and wireframed modules for these specific needs.
 The modules would be turned on/off and reordered based on the prioritization of the needs.
 The engineering manager assisted us in understanding the technical feasibility of our plans, which helped break down the vision into smaller, actionable components.